effect-ts

 You can run the project tests online at any of these online sandboxes by opening

-a terminal and calling pnpm install && pnpm test-run
+a terminal and calling pnpm install && pnpm test-run. pnpm coverage will give

 you the always 100% coverage report.